Steve Allen: Composer

-The show received consistently negative reviews in Columbus, Detroit, Philadelphia and New York, and its problems were obvious: a cliché-ridden standard show-biz bio book, and an ordinary score ...
+The show received consistently negative reviews in Columbus, Detroit, Philadelphia, and New York, and its problems were obvious: a cliché-ridden standard show-biz bio book, and an ordinary score ...
 The score went unrecorded (by the cast), although several months later Judy Garland sang three songs from Sophie on her CBS television series.

-Though Mandelbaum doesn't mention it, Allen was a guest on the episode of The Judy Garland Show in which she featured Allen's songs from Sophie.
+Though Mandelbaum doesn't mention it, Allen was a guest on that episode of The Judy Garland Show in which she featured Allen's songs from Sophie.
 Later, a "compiled" recording of Sophie was released with vocals by Allen, Libi Staiger, Garland, and others.

 Allen's other produced musical was the 1969 London show Belle Starr, which starred Betty Grable as the American West character.
 Allen wrote the music, and was one of three credited lyricists.
 Belle Starr also received poor reviews in both its Glasgow tryout and in its London run, and closed after 12 performances.
 Like Sophie, the score went unrecorded by the cast.
 No compiled recording of the score has been made.

-Allen also composed the score to Paul Mantee's James Bond-inspired film A Man Called Dagger (1967), with the score orchestrated by Ronald Stein.
+Allen also composed the score to Paul Mantee's James Bond–inspired film A Man Called Dagger (1967), with the score orchestrated by Ronald Stein.

 By the 1970s, Allen was no longer actively recording his music.
 He continued to compose material, however, and in 1985, Allen wrote 19 songs for Irwin Allen's television mini-series Alice in Wonderland.
-The series starred his wife Jayne Meadows as the Queen of Hearts, among countless other celebrities.
+The series starred his wife Jayne Meadows as the Queen of Hearts, among dozens of other celebrities.

 After a long layoff from recording, in 1992 Allen issued the instrumental album Steve Allen Plays Jazz Tonight, which included interpretations of jazz classics as well as a handful of new original compositions.